Choosing the EDI VAN Pricing Model That Minimizes Your Total Cost

 How does KC pricing work compared to per-message or per-document pricing?

-Can I model my own costs before switching?
+Can I model my own costs before switching to KC pricing?

 Yes.
 Download your monthly log showing number of documents, average size, and number of mailboxes.
 Convert document size into total KC (total characters divided by 1,000), then compare that to the KC rate for your predicted usage.
 Nexus VAN's pricing page provides clear brackets for modeling: nexusvan.com/pricing.